-- (1) All development shall be generally consistent with the intent of the Town's Municipal Planning Strategy - (2) Confirm your zone using the zoning map (see Schedule A) - (3) Confirm your proposed development meets the zone requirements for the zone that the property falls within.
+- (1) All development shall be generally consistent with the intent of the Town's Municipal Planning Strategy - (2) Confirm your zone using the zoning map (see Schedule A)

-- (4) Confirm your proposed development meets the General Requirements for All Zones. - (5) Confirm your proposed development meets the - (a) General Sign Requirements, - (b) Parking & Loading Requirements, - (c) Development Constraints Requirements. - (6) If the development is located in a Design Guidelines Area (Schedule C: Design Guidelines Area Map), the Town of Wolfville Design Guidelines (Schedule F) apply.
+- 3) Confirm your proposed development meets the zone requirements for the zone that the property falls within. - (4) Confirm your proposed development meets the General Requirements for All Zones. - (5) Confirm your proposed development meets the - (a) General Sign Requirements, - (b) Parking & Loading Requirements, - (c) Development Constraints Requirements.